Family Meeting Rules of Order

 Family of four thumbs-up on couch.

-Everyone thinks family meetings are a great idea - for someone else's family.
-Your family is too small.
-Too large.
-Too busy.
+Family meeting rules of order.
+Everyone thinks family meetings are a great idea—for someone else's family.
+Your family is too small, too large, or too busy.
 The kids won't like it.

 All this in 30 minutes a week.
-Here's how to get started.
+Here's how the family meeting rules of order work.

 When: Choose A Day and Time Without Conflicts